kowasaki17/another-clone-example/README.md

  1. industry's standard dummy text ever since the 1500s,
  2. when an unknown printer took a galley of type and
  3. scrambled it to make a type specimen book.
+ 4. scrambled it to make a type specimen book.